Home » Blog » Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

 While some proponents argue that it is an effective means of maintaining order and discipline in schools, the majority of evidence suggests that it is not only ineffective but also harmful to students.

-1. It is important to note that corporal punishment is often used as a quick-fix solution for misbehaviour in schools, but it does not address the root causes of the problem.
+1. Corporal punishment is often used as a quick-fix solution for misbehaviour in schools, but it does not address the root causes of the problem.

 Instead, it only serves to temporarily suppress the behaviour without addressing the underlying issue.
 Research has shown that students who are subjected to corporal punishment are more likely to repeat the same behaviour in the future rather than learn from their mistakes.

-2. The physical harm caused by corporal punishment can have long-lasting effects on students.
-Studies have linked it to physical injuries, including bruises, cuts, and broken bones.
+2. The physical harm caused by corporal punishment can have long-lasting effects.
+Studies have linked it to injuries including bruises, cuts, and broken bones.

 Furthermore, physical punishment can harm students' emotional and mental well-being, leading to increased levels of anxiety, depression, and low self-esteem.

-3. It reinforces a harmful message to students that violence is an acceptable way to resolve conflicts.
-This can harm students' development and relationships, as they may internalize this message and adopt aggressive behaviour patterns in their personal lives.
+3. It reinforces a harmful message that violence is an acceptable way to resolve conflicts.
+This can negatively affect students' development and relationships as they may adopt aggressive behaviour patterns.

 4. It is a violation of students' human rights and dignity.
 It is widely recognized that all individuals have the right to protection from cruel, inhumane, and degrading treatment, and corporal punishment contravenes this principle.